BigDataBiology/big-data-biology_org/content/positions/remote-internships.md

-author on it, but (1) there is no guarantee that your work will be used in a publication and timelines can vary (science is unpredictable), (2) will likely involve further involvement beyond the original internship period should the opportunity arise.
+author on it, but (1) there is no guarantee that your work will be used in a publication and timelines can vary (science is unpredictable), (2) will likely involve further involvement beyond the original internship period should the opportunity arise (but succesfully completing the internship is independent of any follow-up work).

 ## To apply

-**Current deadline**: _March 31 2021_ any timezone (submission order is irrelevant, but submissions past the deadline will not be considered).
+**Current deadline**: _February 28 2022_ any timezone (submission order is irrelevant, but submissions past the deadline will not be considered).

 Anyone can apply, but this programme is primarily aimed at:

 - Junior students (undergraduate +/- 2 years).
 - Students in [LMICs](https://wellcome.ac.uk/grant-funding/guidance/low-and-middle-income-countries).
-- With some bioinformatics/computational biology training (alternatively, computer science students who want to work on bioinformatics).
+- With _either_ some bioinformatics/computational biology training
+  (alternatively, computer science students who want to work on bioinformatics) **or** some interest in contributing in a non-scientific way (community building, science communication, mixing art &amp; science, ...)

 Students with no research experience are welcome!